NFoithong/mwash-eblast-html/README.md

 # mwash-eblast-html
-Create email blast landing page
+Create email blast landing page for Maserati of Washington